YNPN CHICAGO EXECUTIVE BOARD

 The YNPN Chicago Executive Board is an all-volunteer working and governing board, consisting of 20 young nonprofit professionals.

 AMENA WALLACE (SHE/HERS)

 Before this role, Amena attended the Harvard Graduate School of Education, where she studied Education Policy & Management and completed research focusing on curriculum implementation and restorative justice practices in public schools.
-In her free time, she enjoys cooking, reading, and exploring her native city of Chicago.
+In addition, she enjoys cooking, reading, and exploring new places in her free time.
 She received her B.A. in Sociology & Latin American Studies from Hope College.